-San Francisco has over 1,000 street murals, and more than half of these are in the neighborhood of Mission District.
+San Francisco has over 1,000 street murals, and more than half are in the Mission District neighborhood.
 You’ll find them on walls, garage doors, fences, and other structures, adorning buildings, churches, parks, and streets.

-The murals come in various styles and themes, from political and historical to simply fun.
+The murals come in various styles and themes, from political and historical to fun.
 Exploring them is best done on foot.
-And with their sheer number, make sure to set aside plenty of time to see as many of these art pieces as you can.
+And with their sheer number, set aside plenty of time to see as many of these art pieces as possible.

 These are the best places to go to start your tour:

 Between 24th and 25th Streets

 Balmy Alley is where it all started.
 The first mural was created in 1972 by resident Maria Galvez and several children from a nearby childcare center.
 The works of the Mujeres Muralistas followed this; female artists focused on feminine and socio-political themes.
 Later murals depict the struggles of Central American countries against human rights abuses and political corruption.
 The most recent artworks touch on gentrification and other political and social issues.